kl3tskous/broadcall/replit.md

 4. **Start Creating**: Begin creating token calls with your referral codes pre-filled

 ### Creating & Sharing Calls:
-1. **Create Call**: Enter a Solana token address and optional thesis (referral codes auto-filled from your settings)
+1. **Create Call**: Enter a Solana token address and optional thesis (your saved referral codes are automatically attached)
 2. **Get Shareable Link**: Receive an auto-generated link like `/call/[id]` to share
 3. **Share & Track**: Share your link and track views/clicks in real-time

+**Note**: Referral codes are no longer editable during call creation - they're managed only in Settings and automatically applied to all new calls.

 ### Viewing Calls:
 1. **Price Data**: See live price, 24h change, liquidity, volume, and market cap